GFarah01/Employee-Management-System/README.md

 # Employee-Management-System

 This project is used to develop single page application using Angular 8 as front-end technology.
-This Angular 8 application consumes CRUD Restful APIs developed and exposed by a springboot2-jpa-crud-example project. <br/
+This Angular 8 application consumes CRUD Restful APIs developed and exposed by a springboot2-jpa-crud-example project + Exception Handler<br/

 Well documented example for learning purpose: Spring Boot for implementing a RESTful backend, and Angular for creating a JavaScript-based frontend <br />